juanscr/arch_dotfiles/README.md

 mkinitcpio -P
 ```

-After that, I created the `pacman` hook in order to always regenerate the iniramfs when
+After that, I created the `pacman` hook in order to always regenerate the initramfs
-updating the `nvidia` package.
-By that I created the `/etc/pacman.d/hooks/nvidia.hook`
+when updating the `nvidia` package.
+By that I created the
-with:
+`/etc/pacman.d/hooks/nvidia.hook` with:

 ```
 [Trigger]